serokell/blog-posts/Introduction to Free Monads/article.md

 Not much has changed.
 Instead of `pure`, we use explicit recursion, and we have to handle the `Pure` case explicitly.
-For the sake of simplicity, the return type of `go` is fixed at `()`, since we don't care about the result here.
+For the sake of simplicity, the return type of `go` is fixed at `()` since we don't care about the result here.

-When we try to run this pretty printer on some code that uses branching, we might be a little surprised by the output.
+When we try to run this pretty-printer on some code that uses branching, we might be a little surprised by the output.
 For example, with the following "program":

 ```haskell